 The sixth scripted film:

 “The Blind Neighbor” (7 minutes, 2011) has funny history.
 It was actually filmed years earlier by a film student (Jamie Bulmahn) who had a decent camera.
-I edited and co-directed, and came up with the initial concept, with Rich scripting.
+I edited and co-directed, and came up with the initial concept, with The Vice Admiral scripting.
 In terms of image quality, it was the best thing I’d released up to that time, but in terms of script, it was written in the "Cotton No More" era, more or less.
 I got around to editing it following “Cypress”, and so it was released after “Cypress”.
 It debuted on July 25th, 2011, at Rochester's Little Theater's “Emerging Filmmakers Series”.

 A scene from "The Blind Neighbor" with an audience reacting to it can be found in an overview of films #5 thru #8.